IanFarr/dinner_and_a_movie/ReadMe.md

 selective criteria such as film genre and critical ratings.
 Food recommendations can also be narrowed by type and price.

 ## Functionality and MVPs

+With the app, users will be able to:

+- input subscribed streaming services
+- input geographical location
+- be provided with film/show recomendation
+- be provided with food recommendation

+In addition, the project will include

+- an **About** modal describing the functionality of the app
+- a production README